shayan-programmer/shayan-programmer/README.md

-- 👋 Hi, I’m Shayan Yari
+- 👋 Hi there, my name is Shayan Yari.
+- 🧑‍🎓 I havent graduated yet but i try to .
-- 👀 I’m interested in coding a lot.
+- 👀 I’m interested in coding a lot .
-- 🌱 I’m currently learning c++, html, Java and ...
+- 🏫 I’m currently learning c++, html, Java and ... .
-- 📫 You can reach me on sh.work.yari@gmail.com.
+- 📫 You can reach me on "sh.work.yari@gmail.com" .